 In general, the region's near-term investments in the transportation system show mixed progress towards meeting the 2022 and/or 2024 federal performance targets.
-Several different factors have affected progress towards the federal performance targets this cycle, which include but not limited to the unusual
+(See summary table 3-27.)
+Several different factors have affected progress towards the federal performance targets this cycle, which include but not limited to